CycloneDX/cdxgen/README.md

 ## Conversion to SPDX format

-Use the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli) tool for advanced use cases such as conversion, diff and signing.
+Use the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli) tool for advanced use cases such as conversion, diff and merging.

 ## License